 - Depending on how you seed the clusters, it may be stochastic.
-You may not get the same answer every time you run it. - Every data point ends up in exactly 1 cluster (so-called hard clustering) - Not necessarily obvious how to choose k - Great example of something we'll meet again: Expectation-Maximization (E-M) algorithms a to
+You may not get the same answer every time you run it. - Every data point ends up in exactly 1 cluster (so-called hard clustering) - Not necessarily obvious how to choose k - Great example of something we've seen already: Expectation-Maximization (E-M) algorithms